Andiministrator/aGTM/README.md

 Don't use the configuration options "gtmURL" or "gtmJS".

 ### Loading the GTM from an own URL ###
-If you use an own Google Tag Manager server (e.g. using the serverside GTM), you can specify an own URL therefore using the configuration option "gtmURL".
+If you use an own Google Tag Manager server (e.g. using the serverside GTM), you can specify an own URL therefore using the configuration option "gtm"/"gtmURL".
 This will replace the standard GTM URL (https://www.googletagmanager.com/gtm.js).
 In addition you need to set the GTM Container with the configuration option "gtm".
 Don't use the configuration option "gtmJS".

 ### Loading the GTM code direct as Javascript (Base64-encoded) ###
 In case you have the output of your Google Tag Manager container stored in a database or somewhere else, you can use this option.
-The Javascript code must be assigned to the "gtmJS" configuration option (as string and  base64-encoded).
+The Javascript code must be assigned to the "gtm"/"gtmJS" configuration option (as string and  base64-encoded).
-The configuration options "gtm" or "gtmURL" will be ignored in this case.
+The configuration option "gtmURL" will be ignored in this case.

 ## Function execution sequence ##